nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Recording, viewing and clearing notes for clients
 ![NoteSequenceDiagram](images/NoteSequenceDiagram.png)

-The `NoteCommand` is created and parsed similar to other commands, as show in the sequence diagram above.
-The `Prefix` that the user called the command with (`/r` to record note, `v/` to view notes, `c/` to clear notes) is stored as an additional parameter in the `NoteCommand`.
+The `NoteCommand` is created and parsed similar to other commands, as shown in the sequence diagram above.
+The `Prefix` that the user called the command with (`r/` to record note, `v/` to view notes, `c/` to clear notes) is stored as an additional parameter in the `NoteCommand`.